-Most of the constitutions and ordinary laws in Caribbean countries make little or no reference to nondiscrimination on the basis of HIV-status or based on sexual orientation.
-While the need for non-discrimination aspects of the constitution and laws has dominated the discussion relating to HIV-linked stigma and discrimination in the Caribbean, other aspects, such as weak or non-existent provisions for prevention of genderrelated discrimination are still relevant.
-Some constitutions and laws in the Region are still silent on the issue of gender-linked discrimination.
+While the need for non-discrimination aspects of the constitution and the laws of Caribbean countries have dominated the discussion relating to HIV-linked stigma and discrimination, other aspects, such as weak or non-existent provisions for prevention of gender-related discrimination are still relevant.
+Some constitutions and laws in Caribbean countries are still silent on the issue of gender-linked discrimination.